Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/11-Reactive-ProgrammingPt.1/Lesson11.md

 # Reactive Programming (Part 1 of 2)

 <!-- INSTRUCTOR NOTES:
-1) For the QuizLet Game in the Initial Exercise:
-- the URL is xxxx
-2) For Activity 1:
+1) For Activity 1:
-- xxx
+- solutions are hidden (as graphics) below each exercise
 3) for Activity 2:
 - xxxx
 -->